They think holistically. They think systemically.

-Susan Rabby helps service businesses implement AI in ways that align with their entire operation, so improvements are sustainable, measurable, and embraced by the people doing the work.
+Susan Rabby guides service businesses to implement AI in ways that align with their entire operation, so improvements are sustainable, measurable, and embraced by the people doing the work.

-Over 80% of AI projects fail, roughly twice the failure rate of non-AI technology initiatives.
+of AI projects fail — twice the non-AI rate

 RAND-linked research